GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 **Passive mixed content** refers to content that doesn't interact with the rest of the page, and thus a man-in-the-middle attack is restricted to what they can do if they intercept or change that content.
-Passive mixed content includes images, video, and audio content, along with other resources that cannot interact with the rest of the page.
+Passive mixed content is defined as images, video, and audio content.

 **Active mixed content** interacts with the page as a whole and allows an attacker to do almost anything with the page.
 Active mixed content includes scripts, stylesheets, iframes,